gotohellmann/ICTester/README.md

   (an 74HC06 should be entered as *7406*) and hit **OK**.
 This will run the test and display the results.
 You can savely change the IC and retest again, if you have a few of the same type to test.

+  The manual mode can also be used to get the pinout of an IC.
+Just leave the socket empty.

 ### Troubleshooting